 Vendor items and packages are shown with their limits and interfaces.
 A lot of information such as equipment design pressure, temperature, and material of construction, free-draining requirements is provided as notes in the P&ID.

-Line numbers, Tag numbers, Equipment Numbers shown in the P&ID are usually retained in the further documents and drawings created.
+Line numbers, Tag numbers, and Equipment Numbers shown in the P&ID are usually retained in the further documents and drawings created.

 - Mechanical equipment with names and numbers